KomodoPlatform/developer-docs/docs/basic-docs/installations/asset-chain-parameters.md

 When the value of `ac_blocktime` is less than `60`, the asset chain's block time will stabilize within less than twelve hours after launch.
 If the asset chain's `ac_blocktime` value is greater than `60`, the asset chain's block time can require several days to stabilize.

+When the value of `ac_blocktime` is less than `12` seconds (a high speed asset chain), the variances in network quality between consensus nodes (miners and stakers) can create difficulties in achieving a stable blockchain consensus.
+High-speed asset chains may function effectively on a LAN or other stable network, but Komodo recommends caution when attempting to manage a high-speed asset chain on the public Internet.

 #### :pushpin: Examples:

 A 777777 coin pre-mine with a 1-coin block reward and a block speed of 20 seconds.